Shah-imran/Craiglist-Automatic-Poster-with-Python/README.md

 # Craiglist-Automatic-Poster-with-Python
-This application does automatic ad posting on craigslist with selenium and luminati proxy api Run main.py and enjoy.
+This application does automatic ad posting on craigslist with selenium and luminati proxy api.

+Run main.py and enjoy.